 AMISH PASTE – Heirloom, indeterminate, 85 days

 A mysterious and delicious entry in our Taste of Tomato a few years ago, sharing second place (with Pineapple).
 You won’t find this tomato from seed companies, as we saved seed from the tomatoes donated by the participant who simply said that it came from the location of an Anasazi ruin.
 The very dark red/purple/black, 2″, round or oval fruit have rich, complex, old-fashioned tomato flavor and pleasing texture and begin ripening in midseason.
 The productive plant is indeterminate, with regular leaves.
+It has been a star is Eve’s garden, and she collects and processes seed for us every year.
 If you grow this one, please let us know what you think and how it performs in your garden!

 One of the most productive heirloom tomatoes and early too!
 Striking fruits are black, green and iridescent purple-red on the outside, partly black in the glistening interior.
 Fruits average 12 to 18 oz.
 Has unusual flavor described as sweet, intense, smoky, and texture is juicy and meaty.
 Important – harvest Krims when half green and still firm – at that stage they are dead ripe and delicious.
 If you wait too long, they will be mealy and over-the-hill.